catima/userdoc/en/editors.md

 #### Manual Entry

-With manual dating, there are several input possibilities:
+With manual datation, there are several input possibilities:

 - The *Start Date* and *End Date* fields are filled with two different dates.
 They define a period from one date to another, including all dates between them.
 - The *Start Date* and *End Date* fields are filled with the same information.
 They define a fixed date.
 For example, *Start Date*: 1990 and *End Date*: 1990.